cantel/faser-daq/README.md

 # daqling_top

-Skeleton for project-specific DAQling Modules, scripts and configurations.
+Skeleton for project-specific DAQling Modules, scripts, and configurations.

-## Clone DAQling as a git submodule
+## DAQling as a git submodule

     git submodule init
     git submodule update

-## Install the framework
+## Host configuration and framework build

-### Configure your CentOS 7 host
+### Configure the CERN CentOS 7 host

 Refer to daqling/README.md for host setup instructions.